learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

-# Logistic Regression in SciKit Learn
+# Logistic Regression in sci-kit learn

 ## Introduction

-In this lecture, we'll briefly introduce logistic regression with the SciKit Learn package.
+In this lecture, you'll learn about logistic regression with the sci-kit learn package.

 ## Objectives